abbiedaniel/salesforce-maintenance/PD1-Notes.md

   [ with sharing | without sharing]

   // Implements an interface
-  // Extends this class with functionality of another class class ClassName [implements InterfaceNameList] [extends ClassName2] { ... }
+  // Extends this class with the functionality of another class class ClassName [implements InterfaceNameList] [extends ClassName2] { ... }
   ```